-Participating in social activity on an off campus is at the discretion of the students and the Institute is not able to take additional responsibility for a student who is under the age of 18 years in relation to such activities.
+Participating in social activity on and off campus is at the discretion of the students and the Institute is not able to take additional responsibility for a student who is under the age of 18 years in relation to such activities.
 The Institute and DISC will clearly communicate any age restrictions of activities and work to offer and promote engagement on ageappropriate enrichment and social activities.
-Where individuals require social care support for these activities, it is their responsibility to make these arrangements and inform DISC.

-The Dyson Institute Student Committee manages multiple events throughout the year.
-Some events are age-restricted, for

-Policy/standard example access to nightclubs or require parental permission for under 18s (for example indoor climbing walls) these will be clearly identified as such.
+The Dyson Institute Student Committee manage multiple events throughout the year.
+Some events are age-restricted, for example access to nightclubs or require parental permission for under 18s (for example indoor climbing walls) these will be clearly identified as such.

-It is the responsibility of the students to ensure that they abide by the law on the consumption, sale, and supply of alcohol (see The Licensing Act, 2003).
+It is the responsibility of the student to ensure that they abide the law on the consumption, sale, and supply of alcohol (see The Licensing Act, 2003).